It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

 Following a diagnosis of dementia, one of the first steps to take is to get a health and social care assessment.
 This assessment is how a person with dementia, and the person or people looking after them, gets help and support from their local authority's social services department.
-The assessment is carried out by social services to find out what help and support you need - such as healthcare, equipment, care services in your home, or a stay in a care home.

 Many people with dementia stay in their own home if they have adequate support, either from family carers, community nurses or paid care workers.
 Being in familiar surroundings can help people cope better with their condition.